Jim Braxton

-James "Bubby" Robert Braxton (May 23, 1949 – July 28, 1986) was a professional American football fullback in the NFL for the Buffalo Bills and Miami Dolphins.
+James "Bubby" Robert Braxton (May 23, 1949 – July 28, 1986) was an American professional football fullback in the National Football League (NFL) for the Buffalo Bills and Miami Dolphins.

-Collegiate career
+College career

 Jim Braxton started playing college football at West Virginia University in 1967 and was the team's second leading rusher (272 yards) in his sophomore season in 1968.
 In his junior season, he rushed for a team best 843 yards and helped the team become Peach Bowl champions.
 He also was talented as a kicker.
 As a senior, he converted to tight end, catching 27 passes for 565 yards and eight touchdowns and that was good enough for first-team All-American honors.

 Professional career

-Drafted in the third round by the Buffalo Bills in the 1971 NFL Draft, he was needed not as the leading rusher, but the blocking weapon for star running back O. J. Simpson.
+Drafted in the third round by the Buffalo Bills in the 1971 NFL draft, he was needed not as the leading rusher, but the blocking weapon for star running back O. J. Simpson.
 As Simpson remarks, most of his 11,236 career rushing yards were due to Braxton.

 Braxton's career took off in 1972, his sophomore season in the league, when he rushed for 453 yards on 116 attempts with five touchdowns and caught 24 receptions for 232 yards and a score.
 In 1973, Braxton rushed for 494 yards on 108 attempts with four touchdowns despite only playing in six games (starting four) due to being deactivated for the first eight games with a back injury.
 In 1974, Braxton became a premier runner alongside Simpson, rushing for 543 yards on 146 carries with four touchdowns.

 During the 1975 season, Braxton rushed for 823 yards and nine touchdowns, which he considered his best season.
 He also caught 26 passes for 282 yards and 4 touchdowns.
 His nine rushing touchdowns ranked eighth in the league, and his 13 all-purpose scores finished fifth.

 Braxton's 1976 season ended with a knee injury, and he rushed for 372 yards and a touchdown during the 1977 season.
 He played half of the 1978 season with the Bills, rushing for 73 yards, and then finished out his NFL career in the second half of the 1978 season with the Miami Dolphins, rushing for 48 yards and two touchdowns.

 For his career, Braxton rushed for 2,890 yards on 741 attempts with 25 touchdowns.
 His receiving totals were 1,473 yards on 144 receptions with 6 touchdowns, for 31 career all-purpose touchdowns.

 Upon Braxton's death, Ed Abramoski, Buffalo's lead athletic trainer during the entirety of Braxton's tenure, said "Jimmy Braxton was one of the smartest players I've ever seen.
 He really knew how the game worked."